Xenadon/EquiTorch/docs/examples/tetris_TFN.rst

 is a pioneering work of
 SO(3) equivariant neural networks that uses spherical (or irreps) features and transformations between them.
-(The task of teris classification also comes from that work.)
+(The task of tetris classification also comes from that work.)

 To achieve the equivariances, it uses a "Tensor Product" operation with the edge spherical harmonics to transform